 All programs and courses are consistent with the College's mission.
-Although the College does not offer correspondence education, it does offer a limited number of distance education courses.
-Additionally, the College has existing Error!
-Hyperlink reference not valid. with other postsecondary institutions, pp. 192-199.
+The curriculum review process ensures that it programs and courses support the College mission.
+The College has entered into articulation agreements with other postsecondary institutions, pages.
+192-199.
+The College does not offer correspondence education.

 The curriculum review process ensures that its programs and courses support the College mission.
 All curriculum is reviewed and updated regularly.
 The College has secondary Career and Technical Education (CTE) programs that have a curriculum review process, similar to the postsecondary review process.
 Pre-collegiate development courses provide support for students to gain the knowledge and skills to enter collegiate programs.
-Post-secondary programs must submit a "Program Approval Form" as outlined in The 2014 Curriculum Manual, p.
-58. The 2016 Curriculum Manual is under review.
+Post-secondary programs must submit a "Program Approval Form" as outlined in the 2014 Curriculum Manual, page 58.
 The development of course-level and program-level SLOs are part of the College's curriculum approval process.
 Each program must have program-level student learning outcomes identified in the curriculum document.
-Input from advisory committees is a required part of the curriculum approval process The 2014 Curriculum Manual, p.
-18. Program and course-level SLOs are measurable and assessed through the College's assessment process.
+Input from advisory committees is a required part of the curriculum approval process the 2014 Curriculum Manual, page 18.
+Program and course-level SLOs are measurable and assessed through the College's assessment process.